 Family Travel Security – Room Security Features

-- Hotel or motel rooms should be equipped with a solid-wood or a metal door for best protection.
+- Hotel or motel rooms should be equipped with solid wood or a metal door for the best protection.

 - Room doors should have a deadbolt lock with a one-inch throw bolt.